mixmarvel/mixmarvel.github.io/_posts/2018-01-Marvel-Clans.md

 The MixMarvel Foundation very much agrees with MixMarvel's construction of its game ecosystem and the development of its game portfolio.
 MixMarvel emphasizes on both supporting third-party games to transform into blockchain games and developing its own games.
 Marvel Clan will be a signature product of MixMarvel’s casual game portfolio.

 The MixMarvel Foundation provides financial support for this project.
-The funds will include but not limited to: development cost, technical hardware and software, game operation and community construction, marketing and collaboration etc. XXXX MIX Tokens in total.
+The funds will include but not limited to: development cost, technical hardware and software, game operation and community construction, marketing and collaboration etc. 11,000,000 MIX Tokens in total.